-Results: The results showed that the body fat percent significantly decreased in training+supplementation group compared to supplementation (p = 0.001), control (p = 0.001) and training+placebo (p = 0.045) groups.
-Moreover, fat percent significantly decreased in the training+placebo group compared to the control group (p = 0.001).
-However, there were no significant differences between the training+placebo and supplementation groups in body fat percent.
-Moreover, there was a significant decrease in fat percent in the supplementation group compared to the control group (p = 0.047).
-BDNF in the training+supplementation group had a significant increase compared to the supplementation (p = 0.002) and control groups (p = 0.001) but there was no significant difference compared to the placebo+training (p = 0.085).
-Moreover, there was a significant increase in BDNF in the training+placebo compared to control (p = 0.003) and supplementation (p = 0.01) groups.
-In contrast, no significant difference between supplementation and control (p = 0.985) groups.
+Results: The results showed that the body fat percentage in the Training + Supplementation group decreased significantly compared with Supplementation (p = 0.001), Control (p = 0.001), and Training + Placebo (p = 0.045) groups.
+Moreover, the fat percentage in the Training + Placebo group decreased significantly compared with the Control group (p = 0.001).
+However, there were no significant differences between the Training + Placebo and Supplementation groups in body fat percentage.
+Moreover, there was a significant decrease in fat percentage in the Supplementation group compared with the Control group (p = 0.047).
+BDNF in the Training + Supplementation group had a significant increase compared with the Supplementation (p = 0.002) and Control (p = 0.001) groups but had no significant difference compared with the Training + Placebo (p = 0.085) group.
+Moreover, there was a significant increase in BDNF in the Training + Placebo group compared with Control (p = 0.003) and Supplementation (p = 0.01) groups.
+In contrast, no significant difference was observed between Supplementation and Control (p = 0.985) groups.

 Conclusion: Overall, the interaction of training and supplementation showed a significant decrease in the body fat percentage and a significant increase in BDNF in overweight elderly.